onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

 4. The access token must allow writing in space `My experiment` (or to be accurate, token caveats must not forbid writing in the space)

+Access tokens are a powerful tool for authority delegation, but at the same time require caution - they must be kept secret, similarly to user passwords.
+However, thanks to support for [caveats](#token-caveats) (contextual confinements), tokens can be limited with fine granularity, making it safer to delegate them to other users or services.
+Nevertheless, you should never disclose your tokens to a party that is not trusted.

+### Identity tokens

+Access tokens can be used to prove the subject's identity, in such case they can be perceived as identity tokens.
+Proving identity might be required to satisfy a [`consumer` caveat](#token-caveats).
+Some access tokens can be used as identity tokens and the other way around, but they allow different types of caveats (see [caveats compatibility](#caveats-compatibility)).
+What's most relevant, an identity token can have the `scope` caveat, which completely nullifies the authorization carried by the token and makes it suitable only for identity verification (the token cannot be used as an access token to perform any operation).
+It is strongly recommended to always add the `scope` caveat whenever the token is used as an identity token, especially when sending it to an untrusted party.

 ## Invite tokens

 Invite tokens in Onedata are used to create relations in the system.
-They can be consumed by anyone who possesses the token.
-Typical scenario is that the inviting user generates a token and passes it to somebody that he wishes to invite, and the other user consumes the token and is added to the target entity (e.g. group or space).
+They can be consumed by anyone who possesses the token (unless the token has a `consumer` caveat).
+Typical scenario is that the inviting user generates a token and passes it to somebody that they wish to invite, and the other user consumes the token and is added to the target entity (e.g. group or space).

+Each token has inscribed information about the target entity of the invitation which is chosen by the inviting user.
+It means that the token consumer does not choose where they are joining and does not need to know the target group, space etc. - the token itself is enough to join it.

 The Onezone Web GUI provides a comprehensive wizard for creating invite tokens with different parameters.
 Below is some technical information about the invite